UNINETTSigma2/documentation/code_development/guides/tensorflow_gpu.md

 utilizing `MPI`. `Horovod` is responsible for communicating between different nodes and perform gradient computation, averaged over the different nodes.

-The following example demonstrates how to adapt the MNIST training script for multi-node training with `Horovod`.
-Key modifications include initializing `Horovod`, pinning each MPI rank to a specific GPU, scaling the learning rate with the number of workers, and using `Horovod`'s distributed optimizer and callbacks for gradient averaging and synchronized checkpointing:
+The following example shows the key changes needed to adapt a single-GPU training script for multi-node training with `Horovod`:

+- **`hvd.init()`**: Initializes Horovod and the underlying MPI communication.
+- **GPU pinning**: Each process explicitly binds to its assigned GPU with `set_visible_devices(gpus[0], 'GPU')`, ensuring no two ranks share a device.
+- **Scaled learning rate**: The learning rate is multiplied by `hvd.size()` (number of workers) to compensate for the larger effective batch size across all GPUs.
+- **`hvd.DistributedOptimizer`**: Wraps the standard optimizer to average gradients across all workers after each step.
+- **Horovod callbacks**: `BroadcastGlobalVariablesCallback` ensures all workers start from the same initial weights; `MetricAverageCallback` averages metrics across workers; `LearningRateWarmupCallback` gradually ramps up the learning rate to avoid instability at the start.
+- **Rank 0 only for I/O**: Checkpointing, logging, and model saving are done only on rank 0 to avoid all workers writing to the same files simultaneously.
+- **Scaled `steps_per_epoch`**: Divided by `hvd.size()` since each worker only sees a fraction of the data per epoch.

 ```{eval-rst}
 .. literalinclude:: files/mnist_hvd.py